evancz/start-app/README.md

 With [the Elm Architecture][arch], it has never been easier to write modular front-end code that is [shockingly fast][elm-html] and easy to test, refactor, and debug.
-The `StartApp` package drastically lowers the barrier to entry, seting everything up so you can focus entirely on writing your app.
+The `StartApp` package drastically lowers the barrier to entry, setting everything up so you can focus entirely on writing your app.

 [arch]: https://github.com/evancz/elm-architecture-tutorial/
 [elm-html]: http://elm-lang.org/blog/Blazing-Fast-Html.elm